jbonde/electricitymonitor/README.md

 Meter status (as seen on the display) and actual power consumption are all represented by number 14 in the list.

-The current python script is developed thanks to Gurux (see installation notes at end of code)
+The python script uploaded here (meter.py) is developed thanks to Gurux (see installation notes at end of code)

 ## For those using HOME ASSISTANT